pjreddie/darknet/README.md

   * check that each object are mandatory labeled in your dataset - no one object in your data set should not be without label.
 In the most training issues - there are wrong labels in your dataset (got labels by using some conversion script, marked with a third-party tool, ...).
 Always check your dataset by using: https://github.com/AlexeyAB/Yolo_mark

-  * desirable that your training dataset include images with objects at diffrent: scales, rotations, lightings, from different sides, on different backgrounds
+  * desirable that your training dataset include images with objects at diffrent: scales, rotations, lightings, from different sides, on different backgrounds - you should preferably have 2000 images for each class or more

   * desirable that your training dataset include images with non-labeled objects that you do not want to detect - negative samples without bounded box (empty `.txt` files)